1995parham-learning/retool101/README.md

 ## Introduction

 Retool helps you to build admin panels and dashboards with ease.
+Because of internet issues in Iran, I am going to use its on-promise setup.